rikiahmad2/SampleProjectRiki/README.md

     ```

 3. **Setup .env file:**
-   - Configure your database connection and mailtrap settings in the `.env` file:
+   - Configure your database connection and mailtrap settings in the `.env` file & prepare the queue DB:
      ```env
      # Mailtrap Configuration
      MAIL_MAILER=smtp